thomas-nguyen1701/SLR-Language/README.md

 ### Tech Stack

 - React for frontend
-- Python for backend
+- Flask for backend
+- HTML5 for camera capture
 - Mediapipe for hand recognition
-- TensorFlow for model deployment and real-time recognition
+- TensorFlow for model deployment
 - AWS for cloud services